Updated: Jul 6

 I learned that my constitution is damp phlegm, and I heard from a TCM doctor that it takes a long time to rebalance this constitution because it takes many years of bad diet and lifestyle to develop such a condition.
 I reflected on all those years of unhealthy fried fatty foods in the past, and then my period of so many raw and cold foods, and I realized that my body must have reached a tipping point.
 I really appreciated the TCM doctor’s honesty.
 In Western medicine, it’s all about solving your problems as fast as possible.
 This TCM doctor is honest about my problem and is obviously focused on the root cause.

 I stopped eating raw foods and started cooking my foods thoroughly.
 I also added more warm-natured foods into my diet.
 Before learning about TCM, I just thought of vegetables as vegetables.
 But now I know to add more warm natured vegetables like fennel and ginger when cooking cold natured foods (which are most vegetables).

 One thing I was confused about was why I was having rashes, which TCM classifies as too much heat, when my constitution is damp phlegm, not damp heat.
 Then I learned that we get heat not just from foods, but also from stress!
 Upon reflection, I went through a very stressful period leading up to when my skin problems began.
 And after I started taking better care of my mental health through meditation, my skin condition also got better.

 The other thing that really made me believe in TCM is acupoints.
 I learned about which acupoints would be good for my constitution, and indeed, most of those points really hurt on me!
 I then tried some acupoints for problems that I didn’t have, and indeed they didn’t hurt.
-My mother has shortness of breath sometimes, so I tried so lung acupoints on her and they really hurt on her.
+My mother has shortness of breath sometimes, so I tried some lung acupoints on her and they really hurt on her.
 But when I tried it on myself, they didn’t hurt because I don’t have lung problems.
 I was absolutely astonished.